-The reason why the city of Ani has been preferred as a settlement for many centuries is that the city is built on the hill overlooking the Arpaçayı side and the Alacasu valley to ensure security.
-The other reason was that the city of Ani met its water needs from Arpaçay.
-With its strategic location, the city of Ani has witnessed many wars and has been a habitat for many civilizations.
+The reason why the city of Ani has been preferred as a settlement for many centuries is that the city is built on a hill overlooking the Arpaçayı side and the Alacasu valley to ensure security.
+The other reason was the city of Ani met its water from Arpaçay.
+With its strategic location, Ani has witnessed many wars and has been a habitat for many civilizations.

 The city of Ani, established on an area of approximately 78 hectares, was the capital of the Armenian Parkaduni dynasty (885-1045) for many years.
 With the establishment of the city of Ani on the Silk Road, it ensured trade control between Byzantium, Syria, Iran, and Central Asia.
 Therefore, the welfare level of the city has increased rapidly and has added great importance to the city.

 Surrounded by 4.5 km of walls, the city lived its brightest time in the period of Smpat II and his son Gagik, and the population exceeded 100,000.
 (977-1020).
 In 992, the city became the center of the Armenian patriarchate.
-It has become one of the holy lands inhabited by bishops, priests, and monks.
-During the excavations in the city of Ani, churches, chapels, and monumental tombs of the clergy were unearthed.
+It has become one of the holy lands inhabited by bishops, priests, monks.
+During the excavations in City of Ani; churches, chapels, and tombs of the clergy were unearthed.
 For this reason, the city is also referred to as a “city of 1001 churches”.

 Ani, which was occupied by Byzantine in 1045, was captured by the Seljuk sultan Alparslan in 1064.
 The city, which lost its importance with the change of trade route in the 14th century, taken under the control of the Ottoman Empire in 1579.